Strengthen E.U. Whistleblower Laws

 In two letters addressed to the Presidents of the European Parliament and the European Commission, NWC explained the grave risks that come with internal reporting requirements.
 NWC argued that type of language “undermines the rule of law, violates international anti-corruption conventions, [and] violates U.S. securities laws applicable to numerous European companies.”
 Additionally, in November 2018, Stephen M. Kohn, then Executive Director and now Chairman of the Board, testified before the European Parliament.
 Among other things, Kohn’s testimony exposed efforts to create a loophole for those committing tax law violations.
 NWC also joined a coalition of 80 international organizations calling for the European Council and the Member States to remove the mandatory internal reporting regime.

 Fortunately, the final directive contains no tax loophole and ensures that whistleblowers are permitted to report wrongdoing to outside authorities.
 However, there is still ambiguity in the requirements that could potentially leave whistleblowers unprotected.
-To ensure each EU country’s whistleblower law is robust and effective, in September 2020, NWC, partnered with the international whistleblower law firm Kohn, Kohn & Colapinto, LLP, wrote to each member country providing guidance and recommendations which include:
+To ensure each EU country’s whistleblower law is robust and effective, in September 2020, NWC, partnered with Whistleblowing International, the European Center for Whistleblower Rights, and the international whistleblower law firm Kohn, Kohn & Colapinto, LLP, wrote to each member country providing guidance and recommendations which include:

 1. Expanding whistleblower protections to cover disclosures permitted under international anticorruption conventions signed by Member States;